TooPlain/SimplyQR/README.md

 My first attempt at a public project I hope to learn alot while publishing my code such as workflows and automated testing.
 Hopefully I don't dump my own creds/keys by accident.

-Once sort of complete will publish to the app store - way too many ad infested qr code scanners other then I guess the main apple ios camera app for scanning :p but hey its a just a practice project to boost morale lol
+Once sort of complete will publish to the app store - way too many ad infested qr code scanners other then I guess the main apple ios camera app for scanning :p but hey it's just a practice project I made to boost my poor morale lol

 Thanks for stopping by and checking out my project!